aboueim/Election_Analysis/README.md

  candidate_name = row[3]

 Besides, the reporting style is almost dynamic.
 That is, no matter the number of candidates or counties, the script always appends all the candidate names and county names to defined lists and reports the corresponding vote percentage and numbers in consecutive lines.
 Therefore, the election board does not need to customize the output format for each new election.
-However, if additional comments or different titles are needed, they simply can rewrite the f-strings embedded in the script to change the static texts.
-For example, the board can rename the title of the report to "Western Counties Election Results" by adding "Western Counties" to the following script.
+However, if additional comments or different titles are required, they can simply rewrite the f-strings embedded in the script to change the static texts.
+For example, the board can rename the report's title to "Western Counties Election Results" by adding "Western Counties" to the following script.

 Standard format: